Tymoteusz Puchacz

-Tymoteusz Puchacz (born 23 January 1999) is a Polish professional footballer who plays as a left-back for Azerbaijan Premier League club Sabah, on loan from Holstein Kiel.
+Tymoteusz Puchacz (born 23 January 1999) is a Polish professional footballer who plays as a left-back for Azerbaijan Premier League club Sabah.

 Club career

 Puchacz started his career with Lech Poznań.

 On 15 December 2017, he was loaned to I liga side Zagłębie Sosnowiec.

 On 31 August 2018, he was loaned to I liga side GKS Katowice.

 On 18 May 2021, Union Berlin signed Puchacz with a transfer fee of €3.5 million.
 He joined the club for the 2021–22 season.

 On 10 January 2022, he was loaned to Süper Lig side Trabzonspor and won the league title months later.
 The same year on 29 December, his loan to Super League Greece side Panathinaikos was confirmed.

 On 19 June 2023, Puchacz was sent to 1.
 FC Kaiserslautern on another loan.
 He recorded one goal and thirteen assists in all competitions across the 2023–24 season, as FCK finished the league season in 13th and reached the 2023–24 DFB-Pokal final.

 On 2 August 2024, Puchacz joined Bundesliga newcomers Holstein Kiel.

 On 9 January 2025, Puchacz moved to club Plymouth Argyle on loan for the rest of the 2024–25 season with an option to buy.

 In the summer of 2025, Puchacz was approached by Lech Poznań and Slovan Bratislava, but rejected offers from both clubs.
 On 8 September, the Polish transfer window deadline day, Puchacz was scheduled to undergo a medical ahead of a loan move to GKS Katowice, but pulled out last-minute.

 The following day, he joined Sabah on a season-long loan.
+On 14 May 2026, after winning the domestic double with Sabah, Puchacz joined them on a permanent basis.